jeevansurendran/Boop/README.md

 ## Firebase

-The app makes considerable use of the following Firebase components:
+The app makes considerable use of the following Firebase components

 -  [Cloud Firestore](https://firebase.google.com/docs/firestore/) is our source for all user data.
 Firestore gave us automatic sync and also seamlessly managed offline functionality for me.